 The Center for Celiac Research estimates that in the US at least 3 million people suffer from Celiac disease.
 Around 1 million suffer from a wheat allergy, and at least 20 million from gluten sensitivity.
 There are tests to determine the first two gluten-related diseases.
 But according to the experts, there’s no test available to accurately check for gluten-sensitivity at this point.
 This will probably change soon but currently, the only way to find out is by completely eliminating gluten from the diet.
 And gluten is in many more things then you’d believe.
 People with gluten-sensitivity can also react to other foods or drinks.
 This is why it is important to consult with a specialized healthcare provider to point these foods out.

-Another reason is that the complementary medicine community identified and promoted the concept of gluten-intolerance well over a decade before some pioneering scientists actually verified it.
-Those scientists were in the minority back then and did not get a lot of attention from the mainstream.
-Many desperate patients that were not diagnosable started trying a gluten-free diet and experienced improvements as gluten’s popularity increased.
-Their doctors usually wrote this off as a placebo.
+The complementary medicine community identified and promoted the concept of gluten-intolerance well over a decade before some pioneering scientists actually verified it.
+Those scientists were in the minority back then and unfortunately did not get a lot of attention.
+Many desperate patients that were not diagnosable started trying a gluten-free diet as gluten’s popularity increased.
+Despite many experiencing improvement their doctors usually wrote this off as placebo.

 Scientific papers were published on this topic as early as 1980.
 In 2003 researchers from the Center of Celiac Research established that the rate of Celiac disease in the US was nearly a hundred times greater than the previous estimate.
 In 2010 Dr. Alessio Fasano, Professor of Pediatrics at Harvard Medical School and founder of the Center for Celiac Research documented Gluten-Sensitivity (GS).
 In 2013 the same scientists published another paper documenting the spectrum of three major gluten-related disorders – Celiac disease, wheat allergy, and gluten sensitivity.

-In my opinion, by 2013 it should have been clear to medical professionals and scientists that the gluten-free movement was not a fad but fact.
-But still, I welcome the long-due change in sentiment now.
+In my opinion, by 2013 it should have been clear that the gluten-free movement was not a fad but fact.

 A Rise in Gluten-Related Diseases